za3k/za3k.com/aldenmarsh/house_rules.md

 # House Rules
 - See [Character Creation](build.md) rules for allowed classes, races, and gods.
 - Mostly we're using rules as written, nothing too crazy.
 - Leveling is XP-based, not milestones.
 The DM will track it for the group.
-Generally XP is awarded for achieving goals the DM or party thinks are important, and most of it will not be for combat.
+Generally XP is awarded for achieving goals the DM or party thinks are important, and most of it will be awarded for non-combat.
 - Leveling up is in-between sessions, to avoid a long interruption.
-You can roll your increased HP immediately for level 2 and 3 without waiting until the end of the session.
+You can roll your increased HP immediately for level 2 without waiting until the end of the session.
 - If the party is using one approach, they make one roll (assisting a player is still allowed of course).
 The entire party wouldn't roll separate perception checks to look for a secret door.
 If some players are in a library, but one is researching history and another is researching military tactics, they would make separate rolls.
 - Resting is harder during travel.
   - While adventuring in a city, the party will get a short rest for an hour break, and a long rest for sleeping overnight.